datawhores/empuploader/README.md

 - To "enter" or submit you must press esc+enter
 - Note \n represents a newline.
 This is generated automatically.
 But if you want to edit the json manually, make sure to put these everytime you want a line break

+## Using Template

+- To use the template system you will need to first download the template you want and save it to a txt file
+- Before the template can be used succefully used you will need to put in the placeholders {cover} {title} {images} {tags} {desc}.
+- Note: placeholders include the brackets on the left and right side.
+Case insensitive
+- Each of these can be put in the template as many or as little times as you want.
+- So for example if a template has a spot where maybe it says *** screens *** you could replace it so it says {images}
+- When the program creates your post descreption.
+It will generate the info, and replace any placeholder in the template you added with the info it created